Hatred: The Shadowy and Necessary Emotion

 When hatred arises, you’re in some ways reacting with disgust to differences you see in your hate target, but you’re also shining a rage-powered spotlight on serious boundary issues buried in the shadows of your own unacknowledged issues and areas of unfinished development.

 We’ve looked at some simple pathways from emotion to feeling to action.
 Now, with the ground of that knowledge to rely upon, let’s look at hatred more closely.

-If you recall, all emotions involve an emotionally evocative stimulus, and (if you’re emotionally aware) a process of feeling and identifying the emotion that was evoked.
+If you recall, all emotions involve an emotionally evocative situation, and (if you’re emotionally aware) a process of feeling and identifying the emotion that was evoked.

-When you can feel and properly identify your emotions, you can utilize your cognitive skills and take intelligent actions based on the information your emotions provide.
+When you can feel and properly identify your emotions, you can engage with your skills and take intelligent actions based on the information your emotions provide.
 You can also chose not to act if the stimulus isn’t valid or the action isn’t ideal.

 As a reminder, here’s a very simplified flowchart for emotions:

-Emotionally evocative situation → Emotion arises → You feel the emotion → You name the emotion → You engage empathically with the emotion → You act on the information the emotion provides OR deciding not to act because the stimulus is invalid
+Emotionally evocative situation → Emotion arises → You feel the emotion → You name the emotion → You engage empathically with the emotion → You act on the information the emotion provides OR deciding not to act because the situation does not require action

 For many people, however, the movement in hatred is much quicker, and it goes something like this:

-Emotionally evocative stimulus → Disgust → Ramping up into seething rage → Hating hatey haters gonna hate hate hate
+Emotionally evocative situation → Disgust → Ramping up into seething rage → Hating hatey haters gonna hate hate hate